baxpr/freesurfer-iis/usage.md

 `--contain`, `--containall`

 * Do NOT use these options.
-Freesurfer uses temporary space in /dev/shm in the container filesystem.
+Freesurfer uses temporary space in /dev/shm.
 The container itself does not have enough free space, so this must be bound to a location on the host.
 A typical install of singularity does this by default behind the scenes.

 `--cleanenv`